Great beginner course

-General Course Design: taking into account that the area is in a forest, then well-planned holes.
+General Course Design: taking into account that the area is in a flat park/forest, then well-planned holes.
 Fairways do not cross and holes loop back to start.

-Many near activities that can be tried in Mezaparks without disc golf - bike rent, roller skates rent, overhead cable route through the trees etc.
+Many near activities that can be tried in Mezaparks without disc golf - bike rent, roller skates rent, overhead cable route through the trees and Riga ZOO.

 6 of 7 people found this review helpful.